 Morphine and work by attaching to opiate receptors in the brain and body to block pain signals.
 It also creates a feeling of calm as well as euphoria.

 Morphine carries a risk for abuse due to the way this drug increases the brain’s production of dopamine.
 Dopamine is a brain chemical that is released when someone has engaged in something that involves feelings of pleasure.

 This chemical reaction in the brain becomes stamped in the brain’s reward system.
 This reinforces the act of using morphine and prompts the user to repeat the experience.

 People who build a tolerance to morphine often start using higher amounts of the drug in an effort to chase the desired effects.
 Repeated use of morphine can quickly lead to dependence and addiction, even just a couple of weeks.

 - Natural opioids like morphine contributed to nearly 15,000 drug overdose deaths in 2017.

-- Misuse of painkillers like morphine costs the U.S. an estimated $78.5 billion per year.
+- Misuse of drugs like morphine costs the U.S. about $78.5 billion per year.

-- In 2015 an estimated 2 million people in the U.S. had drug use disorders related to painkillers like morphine.
+- In 2015, about 2 million people in the U.S. had drug use disorders related to drugs like morphine.

-- Between 21 and 29% of people who are prescribed painkillers like morphine end up misusing their medications.
+- Between 21% and 29% of people who are prescribed pain meds like morphine end up misusing them.

-- Roughly 80% of heroin users first used painkillers like morphine before switching to heroin.
+- Roughly 80% of heroin users first used drugs like morphine before switching to heroin.

-- The number of drug overdose deaths involving prescription opioids like morphine was 5 times higher in 2016 than in 1999.
+- The number of drug overdose deaths that involved opioids like morphine was 5 times higher in 2016 than in 1999.

 What Happens at Morphine Drug Rehab?

-Dana Point Rehab Campus offers customized treatment programs that can help you or a loved one safely recover from morphine addiction.
-Fill out our quick and easy insurance verification form to confirm your benefits and deductibles so you can receive discounted professional addiction treatment.
+Dana Point Rehab Campus provides guidance and support as you or a loved one processes through the morphine withdrawal timeline.
+Once detox is complete, DPRC offers tailored treatment plans to help someone safely recover from morphine addiction.
+Fill out our quick and easy insurance form to confirm your benefits so you can receive discounted addiction treatment.